GiuliaLanzillotta/giulias_blog/docs/_posts/2020-04-30-about-deep-work.md

 Although the book is meant for the business world Newport applies it to the realm of individual work planning.
 Just like many companies, Newport argues, we often find ourselves lost into the 'how', once we've identified the 'what'.
 He then proceeds to summarize the four disciplines, drawing connections to deep work practices and tailoring them to meet the readers' interests.

-I am probably going to disappoint you now as I'm not going to discuss these 4 disciplines with you.
-However, there is one concept that emerges from this business-minded methodology which I find worth contemplating with you, and that, as you might have guessed, is the idea of *measures*.
+I am probably going to disappoint you now as I'm not going to discuss all 4 disciplines with you, although I'll mention one or two later.
+There is one concept that emerges from this business-minded methodology which I find worth contemplating with you, and that, as you might have guessed, is the idea of *measures*.

 Second only to establishing priorities, that of identifying the right measures to track your progress is a fundamental step towards accomplishing your goals (be them to increase your customer satisfaction, or simply to lose some weight).
 As the authors of 'the 4 disciplines' claim, the problem with measures is that <ins>people usually use the wrong ones</ins>.
 In this perspective, they make a useful distinction between what they call *lag* and *lead* measures. <br>
 They call **lag measures** those that describe your ultimate goal: carrying on the examples above, we could identify as lag measures your customer satisfaction scores in the first case and the kgs lost in the second one. <br>